Zagg slashes sales forecast as Apple delays new products

-Zagg Inc, which makes scratch guards for mobile and tablet devices, slashed its full-year sales forecast, citing delays in product launches by Apple Inc.
+Zagg Inc (ZAGG.O), which makes scratch guards for mobile and tablet devices, slashed its full-year sales forecast, citing delays in product launches by Apple Inc (AAPL.O).

 Shares of the company fell 26 percent to $5.10 in after-market trading.